renkun-ken/rlist-tutorial/Features/Filtering.md

 ## list.filter

-`list.filter` filters a list by an expression that returns a logical value.
-Only the list members for which the value of that expression turns out to be `TRUE` will be part of the results.
+`list.filter()` filters a list by an expression that returns `TRUE` or `FALSE`.
+The results only contain the list elements for which the value of that expression turns out to be `TRUE`.

+Different from list mapping which evaluates an expression given each list element, list filtering evaluates an expression to decide whether to include *the entire element* in the results.

 ```r